DeSean Jackson: 2010 season

 After skipping voluntary camp in the spring, Jackson reported to training camp earlier than most veterans.
-However, he was not speaking to the media and was said to be frustrated about how the Eagles are unwilling to negotiate a contract extension with him.
+However, he was not speaking to the media and was said to be frustrated about how the Eagles were unwilling to negotiate a contract extension with him.
 Jackson was carted off the field after he suffered a back injury during the second full team workout of training camp on July 31, but the injury was not serious.

 In a 35–32 victory over the Detroit Lions, Jackson had 135 receiving yards and a 45-yard catch-and-run touchdown pass.
 The following week against the Jacksonville Jaguars, Jackson caught a 61-yard touchdown and finished the game with five receptions for 153 yards.
 However, on October 3 and 10, Jackson caught only five passes for 43 total yards.
 He scored a pair of touchdowns on October 17 against the Atlanta Falcons, one on a 31-yard run and the second on a 34-yard reception from Kevin Kolb.
 During the game, he sustained a severe concussion after a collision with Atlanta cornerback Dunta Robinson, with both players assisted from the field.
 Jackson returned to play on November 7 against the Indianapolis Colts.

-On November 15, after an altercation with LaRon Landry, Jackson caught a then career long 88-yard touchdown pass from Michael Vick on the first play from scrimmage while Landry was covering him in 59-28 a Monday Night Football victory against the Washington Redskins.
+On November 15, after an altercation with LaRon Landry, Jackson caught a then career long 88-yard touchdown pass from Michael Vick on the first play from scrimmage while Landry was covering him in 59–28 a Monday Night Football victory against the Washington Redskins.
 He surpassed this on December 12 when he had a 91-yard touchdown against the Dallas Cowboys and also finished the game with a personal best 210 receiving yards.
 Jackson again ended the regular season as the team's leading receiver with 1,056 yards.
 He was ranked 29th by his fellow players on the NFL Top 100 Players of 2011.

 Miracle at the New Meadowlands

 On December 19, 2010, Jackson returned a punt 65 yards for a touchdown to lead the Eagles to a win against the New York Giants in the final 14 seconds of the game.
-The Eagles had trailed 31-10 with under eight minutes to play but had come back with three unanswered touchdowns.
-With 14 seconds left, the game was tied at 31-31 and Jackson received the punt.
+The Eagles had trailed 31–10 with under eight minutes to play but had come back with three unanswered touchdowns.
+With 14 seconds left, the game was tied at 31–31 and Jackson received the punt.
 He fumbled at first, but then picked it up and ran 65 yards for the score, running parallel to the goal line when he reached it in order to run out the clock.
 This punt return is the first and only game-winning punt return on the final play from scrimmage in the history of the NFL.